siegerts/neon-branches-amplify-cicd/README.md

 **Neon Postgres Branch for each Amplify Hosting app branch.**

-This example outlines how to integrate AWS Amplify Hosting with Neon for database management through CI/CD pipelines.
+This example outlines how to integrate AWS Amplify Hosting with [Neon Postgres](https://neon.tech/github) for database management through CI/CD pipelines.
 The setup includes a custom Bash script (`neon-ci.sh`) for creating and cleaning up Neon database branches in correlation with the Amplify app branches.
 The database connection string for the branch is written into the `.env` file as an environment variable as `DATABASE_URL`.

 ![](cicd-diagram.png)